 Eat a healthy, balanced diet

-If your nails are looking a little lacklustre lately, or they’re prone to cracking or breaking off, it could be a sign that you need to make some changes to your diet.
+If your nails are looking a little lacklustre lately, it could be a sign that you need to make some changes to your diet.
 Eating a well-balanced diet that provides your body with all the essential oils, nutrients, vitamins and minerals it needs is a great place to start on the road to improving nail condition - and your health in general.

 Some symptoms, such as pale nail colouring, brittle nails or white flecks within the nail, can be indications of a deficiency in minerals such as iron, calcium or zinc - so be sure to include a healthy amount of core nutrients to boost your immune system.
-Nail-friendly foods like eggs, salmon and tuna are packed with protein and will stimulate nail growth, while green vegetables like broccoli, asparagus and spinach, whole grains and nuts boast high levels of minerals and vitamins to strengthen nails and help you to absorb proteins.
+Nail-friendly foods like nuts, beans and legumes are packed with protein and will stimulate nail growth, while green vegetables like broccoli, asparagus and spinach boast high levels of minerals and vitamins to strengthen nails and help you to absorb proteins.

 Care for cuticles

-The cuticle forms as a thin layer of dead skin at the base of the nail that, together with the eponychium, works to form a protective seal between the nail and the skin above.
-With dry nails, cuticles can become ragged and dry - causing the skin to tear, and leaving the surrounding area sore and open to bacteria.
+The cuticle forms as a thin layer of skin at the base of the nail that works to form a protective seal between the nail and the skin above.
+With dry nails, cuticles can become ragged and dry - causing the skin to tear and leaving the surrounding area sore and open to bacteria.

-To reduce the chances of this happening, simply treat cuticles with a nourishing cuticle oil twice a day to soften and restore moisture.
+To reduce the chances of this happening, simply treat cuticles with our nourishing Nail & Cuticle Oil twice a day to soften and lock-in moisture.
 While manicurists often push cuticles back to make the nail look longer, we’d advise leaving that task to the professionals to avoid damaging the delicate skin at the base of the nail.